A look at the dog-parent undertaking of the year

 All that said, though, I think I might do it once – maybe just one time to see if Brutus and Isabel notice the difference.
 And when I do, it won’t just be a party – it will be an afternoon wherein I jam everything hilarious I’ve ever wanted to do with my dogs and my friends’ dogs into one rollicking, memorable extravaganza.

-For starters, they’re all getting dyed, dip-a-pet style.
-I don’t want to see any naturally-colored fur at this party!
-And I will have body paint on hand for the darker, short-haired dogs in attendance.
-Prizes for the most creatively/hilariously dyed/decorated dog.
+For starters, they’re getting all dressed-up.
+I don’t want to see any naked fur at this party!
+And I will have fun and fabulous costumes on hand for doggy guests in attendance.
+Prizes for the most creatively/hilariously dressed/decorated dog.

-Across the finish line there will be a wading pool smeared with a rainbow of paint followed by a swatch of blank canvas for them to trot over, leaving lasting impressions on the fabric that I will later turn into a placemat for doggie bowls.
-Trophies will be awarded in each division, ‘cause when’s the last time you and your dog were able to take home a trophy?
+Across the finish line there will be stacks of cut canvas, along side of little plates of (vegan) paint for them to trot over, leaving lasting impressions on the fabric that I will later turn into place-mats for my guests’ doggy bowls.
+Trophies will be awarded in each division, ‘cause when was the last time you and your dog were able to take home a trophy?
 Everyone loves a #winner.

 After the dogs and the humans all enjoy their respective cakes (there’s no getting around that one) there will be time for everyone to pose for pics with their colorful pets in the photo booth I will construct, complete with funny hats and bow ties and stick-on mustaches, taken on Polaroid instant film so they can take the fridge-worthy mementos home in their loot bags.
 What a day it will be.